ufz/ogs/Documentation/ProjectFile/prj/processes/process/LIQUID_FLOW/material_property/porous_medium/porous_medium/a_id.md

 It specifies the material ID of a porous medium.
-The material IDs of elements are given in mesh data.
-If a mesh data is given in vtu format, the scalar variable name of MaterialIDs leads the element-wise material ID data.
+The material IDs of elements should be given in the mesh's cell data array "MaterialIDs".